 On September 28, 2020, the Company issued \$175,000 (net proceeds including issuance costs - \$174,303) of Series G senior unsecured debentures due on September 28, 2023.
-Interest on the Series G senior unsecured debentures is payable semi-annually, not in advance, on March 28 and September 28 of each year, commencing on March 28, 2021.
+Interest on the Series G senior unsecured debentures is payable semi-annually, not in advance, on March 28 and September 28 of each year.
 The Company has the option to redeem the Series G senior unsecured debentures at a redemption price equal to the greater of the Canada Yield Price or par plus any accrued and unpaid interest.
 The Canada Yield Price is defined as the amount that would return a yield on investment for the remaining term to maturity equal to the Canada Bond Yield with an equal term to maturity plus a spread of 1.03%.

-For the year ended December 31, 2021, interest on the Unsecured Debentures of \$39,437 (2020 - \$45,964) is included in interest expense (Note 18).
+For the year ended December 31, 2022, interest on the Unsecured Debentures of \$33,897 (2021 - \$39,437), is included in interest expense (Note 18).

-(b) Convertible debentures
+(b) Convertible Debentures